-A lot has been written about heat intolerance and Multiple Sclerosis; and yeah, put me in a hot bath and I’m al dente in 6 minutes or less.
+A lot has been written about heat intolerance and MS, and yeah, put me in a hot bath and I’m al dente in 6 minutes or less.
 But somehow, even in that bath, my feet manage to maintain a corpse-like grey and still feel cold.
-If you have MS, the heat might mess you up, but feeling cold can be it’s own kind of torture.
+If you have MS, the heat might mess you up, but feeling cold can be its own kind of torture.

 Just like everyone’s MS is different, so is everyone’s MS-related Dysesthesia.
 For me, it means that regardless of room temperature or time of year, whenever my nerves decide to drunk-dial my brain to talk about their feelings, my brain (who doesn’t speak Vodka), decides I’m cold.
 And not a cute, ooh, I’m a little chilly, let’s get cozy kind of cold.
 Screw you.
 It’s a bone-deep, painful, unholy Arctic chill, that ironically feels more like being on fire than anything a sweater could solve.

-My attempts to cope with this constant confusion include fully-clothed visits to the sauna, regularly blow-drying my body, and buying coffee just to hold the cup.
-I use the car seat warmer in the summer, wear down-filled, outdoor camping booties in the house, and my most recent Make-A-Wish is to have all the hardwood ripped out and replaced with heated floors, because my feet, by far, bear the worst of it.
+My attempts to cope with this constant confusion include fully-clothed visits to the sauna in my building, regularly blow-drying my body, and buying coffee just to hold the cup.
+I use the car seat-warmer in the summer, wear down-filled, outdoor camping booties in the house, and my most recent Make-A-Wish is to have all the hardwood ripped out and replaced with heated floors, because my feet, by far, bear the worst of it.
 My toes look so disturbingly undead that whenever I get a pedicure, the aesthetician tries to scrub off the remnants of what she assumes must have been blue polish.

 All of these strategies are bullshit, of course.
 I’m still Jack Nicholson at the end of The Shining cold.
 While there are medications that can help treat these sensory mind-fucks, I haven’t found any that work for me.
 But talk to your doctor, because everyone’s MS is different, and as every fangirl knows, winter is coming.